cantikapf/IR-study-companion/_chapters/033-foreign-policy-analysis-in-international-relations/020-level-of-analysis-fpdm.md

 title: Level Of Analysis In Foreign Policy Decision Making
 slug: level-of-analysis-fpdm
 abstract: The explanation of individual, state, and system level of analysis in foreign policy decision making.
+simple_summary: "Diplomacy is basically the art of talking things out instead of fighting.
+Think of diplomats as the 'peacemakers' or 'messengers' who travel to other schools (countries) to make friends, trade things, and say 'please' and 'thank you'."
 ---

 ## Level of Analysis in Foreign Policy Decision Making

 ### Individual-level analysis

-Individual-level analysis involves understanding how the human decision-making process influences foreign policy.
+Individual-level **analysis** involves understanding how the human decision-making process influences **foreign** **policy**.
 Foreign policy making is much more likely than domestic policy making to be centered on a country’s top leadership.

-Some key factors considered in individual-level analysis:
+Some key **factors** considered in individual-level analysis:

 - **Cognitive Factors**: How do decision makers perceive the world and process information?
 What are their core beliefs and paradigms?
 How do they interpret new information?
 Cognitive biases can skew perceptions.
 - **Emotional Factors**: Emotions like fear, anger, or grief can shape policy choices.
 Stressful situations may impair rational thinking.
 Psychological traits like risk tolerance play a role.